Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 ```
 ![Query Tag](assets/image41.png)

-Now, lets create a simple data visualisation for this dataset.
-For that, lets click on the Preview App button once again:
+Now, let's create a simple data visualisation for this dataset.
+For that, let's click on the Preview App button once again:

 ![Query Tag](assets/image9.png)